Frequently Asked Questions

 Many things!
-We have unique partnerships with schools in New York City's Harlem community, including a long-standing collaborative partnership with the Frederick Douglass Academy where our Adolescence Education students teach during Fall Break of the Senior year.
+We have unique partnerships with schools in New York City's Harlem community, including a long-standing collaborative partnership with the Frederick Douglass Academy where our Adolescence and Agriculture Education students teach during IC's Fall Break.
 Our teacher education students have the opportunity to participate in workshops there, under the direction of College faculty, before their full semester of student teaching.
-This urban education experience is a highlight of our program, and students and faculty look forward to it.
+This urban education experience is a highlight of our program, and students and faculty look forward to it each year.

 At the undergraduate level, many of our students spend a semester studying abroad to enrich their education and meet new people.
 We work carefully with our students to help them plan the best time for their study abroad.